 - Purchasing a commercial property such as an office building or shopping mall.

 As the name suggests, active real estate investments require work from the investor.
 Many investors hire a property manager to handle things such as managing tenants, repairs, and other aspects of the property.
-Active real estate investments can be more profitable than passive ones, but they require more time and money to get started.
+Active home investments can be more profitable than passive ones, but they require more time and money to get started.

 Residential vs. Commercial Real Estate Investing

-When people own real estate, it’s quite a broad term.
+When people own housing, it’s quite a broad term.
 Real estate, by definition, is just property that has land or buildings.
 This could be a house, parking lot, apartment complex, shopping mall, or even an industrial park.
 For the purpose of simplicity, we’re going to talk about the most common property types, which include:

 Residential Real Estate